 - Relationship: Relation and relationship are different things.
-A relationship is an association between the primary key of a table (master) and the secondary key of a table (details).
-The secondary key of the details table must reference the primary key of the master table to enforce integrity.
+A relationship is an association between the primary key of a table (master) and the foreign key of a table (details).
+The foreign key of the details table must reference the primary key of the master table to enforce integrity.

 - Key: the attribute or attributes in a relation/table used to uniquely identify a tuple/record.